atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/confirmation-bias.md

 section: Cognitive Biases
 title: Confirmation Bias
 meta_title: How Confirmation Bias Affects your Analysis
-description: Confirmation bias affects analysis.
+description: Confirmation bias negatively affects the accuracy of your analysis.
 Learn how to detect Confirmation Bias and how to avoid this cognitive bias.
 number: 1
 authors:
 - _people/matt.md